baransonmez/Classifying-Alzheimer-s-Disease/README.md

 # 2D Lenet5 Model

-Extended Lenet5 was used for classifying Alzheimer Disease.
+Extended Lenet5 was used for classifying Alzheimer's Disease.

 ## Library Requirements: